ssebs/ssebs-www/hugo-site/content/_index.md

 {{< figure align="center" src="img/me_wedding.jpg" width="400" >}}

+## How I think
+- I'm efficiency oriented, always thinking of better and more efficient ways to solve problems.
+- I'm very detail oriented, but also have a need to fit my tasks to the bigger picture

 {{< blueSection >}}
 ### Background
 I've been fascinated by computers from a young age, always eager to unravel their intricacies.
 My journey into programming began in high school, where I crafted a couple of video games in Java.
 Since then, my passion for understanding and working with computers has led me to evolve into a Site Reliability Engineer.